 The benefits of gardening don't end there.
 Gardening helps kids engage their curiosity, learn to be resourceful and gain self-confidence.
 It also is a great way to get the entire family outside for fresh air and physical activity.

-Get started on easy foods to grow in the garden with these tips.
+Get started with these tips on easy foods to grow in the garden.

 Make Kids Part of the Planting and Growing Process